python/exceptiongroups/except_star.md

 Changes to the language are required in order to extend support for `ExceptionGroup`s in the style of existing exception handling mechanisms.
-At the very least we would like to be able to catch an `ExceptionGroup` only if it contains an exception type that we chose to handle.
+At the very least we would like to be able to catch an `ExceptionGroup` only if it contains an exception type that we choose to handle.
 Exceptions of other types in the same `ExceptionGroup` need to be automatically reraised, otherwise it is too easy for user code to inadvertently swallow exceptions that it is not handling.